openfirmware/docker-postgres-osm/README.markdown

 This Dockerfile is UNFINISHED.
 There are still some remaining tasks before it is usable for an OpenStreetMap database.

-* Make sure all required extensions are created
 * Allow user to specify custom DB name using ENV
 * Allow user to specify custom DB username using ENV
-* Initialize PostGIS
 * Add custom tweaks to PostgreSQL configuration for OSM

 ## About